catboost/catboost/catboost/docs/en/concepts/development-and-contributions.md

 - CLI

-  1. Install [pytest](https://pytest.org/) package for the python interpreter you intend to use.
+  1. Install [testpath](https://pypi.org/project/testpath/) and [pytest](https://pytest.org/) packages for the python interpreter you intend to use.
   1. [Build](build-from-source#build-cmake) the CLI binary (target `catboost` for Ninja or another build tool) and a supplementary tool that is used to compare results generated as tests output with the canonical ones (target `limited_precision_dsv_diff` for Ninja or another build tool).
   1. Set the following environment variables:
       - `CMAKE_SOURCE_DIR` to the root of the local copy of the {{ product }} repository.